Priority Areas and Core Beliefs in Action

 - Support legislation that funds a state-level position/coordinator with dedicated time and authority to oversee and manage a coordinated and multi-disciplinary approach to school health

 - Core Belief 1: Health and learning are directly linked and essential to the development of healthy, resilient citizens.
+Academic success is an excellent indicator of the overall well-being of youth and a primary predictor of adult health outcomes.
+This belief addresses the issue of disparities and the achievement gap and offers solutions.

-Click here to learn more about ASHA’s Core Beliefs and why they are important.
+Learn more about ASHA’s Core Beliefs and why they are important.